 India is a country which is blessed with some of the most beautiful natural bodies like rivers, mountains, lakes and forests.
 The country is also known as the land of rivers which plays a major role in the economic growth and development of India.
 These rivers are the main source of living and irrigation at the places from where they make their way.
+Make your next escape about witnessing the most gorgeous rivers where you can relax and unwind.
 Know more about the longest rivers in India and their place of origination which is quite fascinating.

 10 Longest Rivers In India